Prodigist/ReactiveNotes/README.md

 import * as mathjs from 'mathjs'; // Mathematics import { format, parseISO } from 'date-fns'; // Date handling

     // Interface components
     import { Card, Tabs, Switch } from '@/components/ui';
     import { TrendingUp, Activity, Settings } from 'lucide-react'; // 70+ icons
 ```
     See the full [component reference](./COMPONENTS.md) for a complete list of available libraries, components and utilities.
     Even if needed libraries are not provided within this list CDN imports are always an option.

+    ### Available in Component Scope

+    All components have access to these objects and functions:

+    ```javascript
+    // Note context
+    noteContext.frontmatter  // All frontmatter properties (not just react_data)
+    noteContext.path         // Full path to current note noteContext.basename     // Note filename without extension

+    // Utilities
+    getTheme()              // Returns 'dark' or 'light'
+    readFile(path, exts)    // File reading utility
+    getFrontmatter(key?,defaultValue?,notePath?) // If properties are null returns entire frontmatter or current note if path not provided vaultImport(path, index) // Preprocessor directive to include code from other notes (not a runtime function)
+    ```

 ## 💻 Core Features